This post may contain affiliate links. Please read our disclosure policy.

 - READ STORIES OF KINDNESS.

-I read bible stories, stories of other kids, or tell them stories about kindness from my past.
+I read bible stories, tell them stories of other kids being kind, or tell them stories about kindness from my past.
 I talk about the importance of being kind (and impacting others’ mental health).

 - CONVERSATION STARTER EXAMPLES: